 Fighting a Connecticut DCF Investigation

-Even in cases where a minor verbal domestic argument or confrontation takes place between spouses or significant others, a Connecticut DCF investigation commences and suddenly you are faced with not only a criminal court domestic violence case, but you also must deal with fighting a Connecticut DCF investigation, which you should take very seriously.
+Even in cases where a minor verbal domestic argument or confrontation takes place between spouses or significant others, a Connecticut DCF investigation commences and you are faced with a criminal court domestic violence case.
+For help with fighting a Connecticut DCF investigation, get in touch with a dedicated DCF attorney at our firm.

 DCF investigations being with a referral by phone or written report.
 Anyone can make a DCF referral report to the DCF telephone hotline; however, certain professionals called “mandated reporters” are required by law to make DCF referrals.
 “Mandated reporters” are individuals, usually educators and health professionals, who are obligated by Connecticut law, C.G.S. § 17a-101a, to report any reasonable belief or suspicion that a minor under the age of 18, or a public school student (regardless of age), is the victim of abuse or neglect, or is in imminent risk of serious harm.